mprust/brax_mw2_package/README.md

 - +ch = Enables/Disable's Console Like HUD
 - +ks = Give random killstreak (3 to choose from).
 - +ah = Enable/Disable's Almost Hit message (Must be 10m or more away in order for it to show).
+- +us = Unstuck if you are stuck somewhere.
 - spawnBot 1 = Spawns 1 Bot.
     - These are all bindable with /bind [key] +command.